fitosegrera/mindNets/README.md

 ### Session 1

+####**Description:**

-**Description:** Introduction to the the idea of augmented networked minds; this session will begin with a one and a half hour long presentation and short discussion about some theories and concepts behind the main focus of the module.
+Introduction to the the idea of augmented networked minds; this session will begin with a one and a half hour long presentation and short discussion about some theories and concepts behind the main focus of the module.
 Some related projects will be presented, from both artistic and non-artistic fields.
 Finished the presentation, the class will continue with a demonstration of a portable electroencephalogram and how it can be wireless interfaced with a computer.
 We will use processing to write a simple android application which can read and extract the data from the EEG.

-**Homework::MEMORY** (due next session): In groups, the students will think about the 	relevance of human memory and how technology can mediate and/or augment this.
-With the acquired skills from session one the groups should prototype their idea into a simple 	wearable brain-computer interface with a phone APP, which in its functionality, generates an artistic discourse.
-IMPORTANT: to document in video and post on the class's blog the results of 	the exercise.
+####**Homework::MEMORY** (due next session):

+In groups, the students will think about the 	relevance of human memory and how technology can mediate and/or augment this.
+You need to put together your project's ideas onto a presentation.
+Each group will have 15 minutes MAXIMUM to presnt their proposal during the first hour of our next session.
+All students MUST install android for processing following the instrucctions given on this link (TURN ON YOUR VPNs otherwise it won't work): http://android.processing.org.
+Once installed you should follow the getting_started tutorial here: http://android.processing.org/tutorials/getting_started/index.html